Epicodus-Curriculum/intro-full-stack/2_2_github_and_remote_repositories.md

 The original repository is known as the **upstream** repository.
 It is listed in your remote repository as “forked from…” There are a few paths you can take after forking a remote repository:

 1. You want to take the project completely in your own direction.
 You are no longer interested in what the original repository is doing.
 This is totally fine to do but be sure to read the licensing information in the README of the original repository.
 Public repositories may still have terms of use.
 No matter what, never try to delete the commit history of a forked repository in your GitHub account.
-That’s disrespectful to the original authors of the code and unethical.
+That's disrespectful to the original authors of the code and unethical.

 >Let's Pair Program!